fniessink/next-action/README.md

-  --version             show program's version number and exit -f FILE, --file FILE  filename of the todo.txt file to read (default: todo.txt) -n N, --number N      number of next actions to show (default: 1)
+  --version             show program's version number and exit -f FILE, --file FILE  filename of the todo.txt file to read (default: todo.txt) -n N, --number N      number of next actions to show (default: 1) -a, --all             show all next actions (default: False)
 ```

 Assuming your todo.txt file is in the current folder, running *Next-action* without arguments will show the next action you should do based on your tasks' priorities: